 What subjects are in this course?

 Discover what’s involved in working in the veterinary industry from the ground up.
-We’ll cover the career pathway for veterinary nurses then branch out into basic animal identification and profiles, terminology, work schedules and prioritising tasks, and Animal Welfare legislation.
-There is a quick online Learning Activity to complete this subject.
+We’ll cover the career pathway for veterinary nurses then branch out into basic animal identification and profiles, terminology, work schedules and prioritising tasks, sourcing information on drugs and other veterinary products and Animal Welfare legislation.
+There are a few quick Learning Activities to complete this subject.
+If you enrol in the ACM20117 Certificate II in Animal Studies program, you’ll receive an internal credit for the learning activities.

-Animal Handling Techniques is a whole subject devoted to the correct handling and restraint of the animals in our care.
-Although a large focus is on dogs and cats, rabbits, guinea pigs and birds are also covered.
+Animal Restraint & Transport is a whole subject devoted to the correct handling and restraint of the animals in our care.
+Although a large focus is on dogs and cats, rabbits, guinea pigs, wildlife and birds are also covered.
 Providing safe and low stress animal handling is a vital skill for any Veterinary Nurse.
 You have several online Learning Activities to complete in this subject.
-We can credit these all over to either the ACM20110 or ACM30110 programs.
+If you enrol in the ACM20117 or ACM30117 programs, you’ll receive an internal credit for the learning activities.

 Your course cost includes:-